-For 5-bit, 6-bit, or 7-bit characters the upper unused bits will be ignored by the Transmitter and set to zero by the Receiver.
+For 5-, 6-, or 7-bit characters the upper unused bits will be ignored by the Transmitter and set to zero by the Receiver.

 The transmit buffer can only be written when the UDRE Flag in the UCSRA Register is set.
 Data written to UDR when the UDRE Flag is not set, will be ignored by the USART Transmitter.
-When data is written to the transmit buffer, and the Transmitter is enabled, the Transmitter will load the data into the Transmit Shift Register when the Shift Register is empty.
+When data is written to the transmit buffer, and the Transmitter is enabled, the Transmitter will load the data into the transmit Shift Register when the Shift Register is empty.
 Then the data will be serially transmitted on the TxD pin.

 The receive buffer consists of a two level FIFO.
 The FIFO will change its state whenever the receive buffer is accessed.
-Due to this behavior of the receive buffer, do not use Read-Modify-Write instructions (SBI and CBI) on this location.
+Due to this behavior of the receive buffer, do not use read modify write instructions (SBI and CBI) on this location.
 Be careful when using bit test instructions (SBIC and SBIS), since these also will change the state of the FIFO.

-USART Control and Status Register A - UCSRA
+19.11.2 UCSRA - USART Control and Status Register A